ddbrennan/git-interview-baseline/README.md

 ### Switching branches with `git checkout`

-We need to checkout or move into our `video-chat` timeline or branch so that git knows that all commits made apply to only that unit of work, timeline, or branch.
+We need to switch to our `video-chat` branch so that git knows that all commits made apply to only that branch.
 We can move between branches with `git checkout <branch name>`.

 ```
 $ git status